Silicone or Saline Implants: It’s Your Choice

 At LJCSC, we primarily use shaped or round highly cohesive silicone gel implants, commonly known as “gummy bear” implants.
 Our board certified plastic surgeons recommend form stable silicone gel implants for their many advantages, but we also offer saline-filled implants for patients who would prefer this option.

 While the online chatter may give the impression that one implant type is “best,” we believe that your body proportions, your desired look, your personal preferences, and even your age are more important considerations when choosing implants.
-Our board certified plastic surgeons each have over 25 years of experience performing breast augmentations and tailor our implant recommendations to each individual.
-Your surgeon will collaborate with you to find which implant shape, projection, base width, and volume will fit you best and give you results you’ll love.
+Our San Diego plastic surgeons each have years of experience performing breast augmentations and tailor our implant recommendations to each individual.
+Your surgeon will collaborate with you to find which implant shape, projection, base width, and volume will fit you best.
 You’ll even be able to try on implant sizers and preview options with photos during an individual implant sizing & shaping session.

 Saline Breast Implants